deviceplug/btleplug/README.md

 [![Github donate button](https://img.shields.io/badge/github-donate-ff69b4.svg)](https://www.github.com/sponsors/qdot)

+btleplug is a Rust BLE library, support Windows 10, macOS, Linux, and possibly iOS.
+It is currently made up of parts of other abandoned projects with a goal of building a fully cross platform proof of concept.

-btleplug is a fork of the seemingly-abandoned [rumble](https://github.com/mwylde/rumble) Rust BLE library.
-Our goal is the bring in some of the outstanding PRs from that project, expand the platform support to MacOS (Partial WinRT/UWP support is already in thanks to PRs in rumble), and possibly make the API surface more ergonomic for being a truly cross-platform library.
+Our goal is the bring in some of the outstanding PRs from other projects, expand the platform support, and possibly make the API surface more ergonomic for being a truly cross-platform library.

 Oh and async might happen to because why not.